khan-ayanama/Course104-React/Lectures/Tutorial-15/Notes.md

     }
 ```

-* jsdom environment is running the testcode, not browser.
+* jsDOM environment is running the testcode, not browser.